Green-Software-Foundation/patterns/docs/catalog/cloud/encrypt-what-is-necessary.md

 - security
 - role:cloud-engineer
 ---
-# Encrypt What Is Necessary
+# Encrypt what is necessary

 ## Description
 Data protection through encryption is a crucial aspect of our security measures.
 However, the encryption process can be resource-intensive at multiple levels.